BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Rule of Law**

-This talent should never EVER be played in a mythic+ dungeon no matter if you are playing with tripple range dps or not, Rule of Law won't be comparable to Unbreakable Spirit.
-Rule of Law also dosen't work with any of your Blessings.
+This talent should never EVER be played in a mythic+ dungeon no matter if you are playing with three range dps or not, Rule of Law won't be comparable to Unbreakable Spirit.
+Rule of Law also doesn't work with any of your Blessings.

 ### T40